ProGTX/GCC-HIP/svn_repository/trunk/README.txt

-Buid GCC for HIP by typing:
+Build GCC for HIP from trunk by typing:
 ./build-gcc-incremental.sh hip

-The default build assumes that the gcc directory resides in /src and installs gcc to /local/cross.
+The default build installs binaries to /usr/local/gcc-hip-binaries.